jonahgraham/EASE-Python-Examples/README.md

 ---------------
 Launch Eclipse (eclipse.exe) and switch to the Scripting perspective.
 If not already selected, change the script shell to 'Python Script Shell'.

+Switch to the Git perspective, clone this repository https://github.com/jonahkichwacoders/EASE-Python-Examples.git and import all existing projects into your workspace.

 By default, EASE will use Python off your System Path.
 If you need to specify a different Python, you can change this in Preferences->Scripting->Python Scripting->Python location.

 Optionally, you can configure the PyDev interpreter to point to the same version of Python (for file editing).